ToshioCP/Gtk4-tutorial/src/sec14.src.md

 This header file describes the public functions in `tfenotebook.c`.

-- 1-2: `notebook_page_save` saves the current page to the file of which the name specified in the tab.
+- 1-2: `notebook_page_save` saves the current page to the file with the name specified in the tab."
 If the name is `untitled` or `untitled` followed by digits, a file chooser dialog appears and a user can choose or specify a filename.
 - 4-5: `notebook_page_close` closes the current page.
 - 7-8: `notebook_page_open` shows a file chooser dialog and a user can choose a file.
 The contents of the file is inserted to a new page.